stefanoborini/book-the-software-company/01-the-software-company.md

 taken at a very small scale, even a single developer will eventually need all of the above.

-Creating the software will also require support programs such as sketching applications to visualise user interface prototypes, and physical objects such as whiteboards, post-its, screens to show various types of information, from technical (build status, performance records, failure rates) to management
+Creating software will also require support programs, such as sketching applications to visualise user interface prototypes, and physical objects such as whiteboards, post-its, screens to show various types of information, from technical (build status, performance records, failure rates) to management